Ghost Legend ALL OUT: The Strongest Legend Pre-Workout Yet (Now in V2!)

 “β-alanine supplementation had a significant overall ergogenic effect on exercise”.[7]

 The general goal with beta alanine is to get muscle carnosine levels to saturation,[8] so this is an ingredient we suggest taking daily.
-On non-training days when not using a pre-workout, consider using a high-quality beta-alanine supplement such as Beyond Raw Chemistry Labs Beta-Alanine.
+On non-training days when not using a pre-workout, consider using an additional beta-alanine supplement.

 Ghost Legend All Out Pour